petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 	...
 1 more
 ```

-On Liferay 7.0-7.2, it manifests in the general `org.elasticsearch.client.transport.NoNodeAvailableException` error.
+On Liferay 7.0-7.2 the error manifests as a more general `org.elasticsearch.client.transport.NoNodeAvailableException`.

-Related errors in Elasticsearc's log:
+The Elasticsearch log shows related errors.

-On Liferay 7.3 and 7.4,
+On Liferay 7.3 and 7.4, the [Elasticsearch 7](https://help.liferay.com/hc/en-us/articles/360016511651#Liferay-DXP-7.4) log prints

 ```
 [2021-06-04T18:09:11,925][WARN ][o.e.x.s.t.n.SecurityNetty4HttpServerTransport] [es-node1] received plaintext http traffic on an https channel, closing connection Netty4HttpChannel{localAddress=0.0.0.0/0.0.0.0:9200, remoteAddress=/192.168.0.17:41104}
 ```

-On a Liferay 7.0-7.2,
+On a Liferay 7.0-7.2, the [Elasticsearch 6/7](https://help.liferay.com/hc/en-us/articles/360016511651#Liferay-DXP-7.2-Elasticsearch) log prints

 ```
 [2021-06-04T18:11:13,045][WARN ][o.e.x.c.s.t.n.SecurityNetty4Transport] [es-node1] received plaintext traffic on an encrypted channel, closing connection Netty4TcpChannel{localAddress=0.0.0.0/0.0.0.0:9300, remoteAddress=/192.168.0.17:34346}
 ```

-The Elasticsearch WARNs are indicating that the server received plaintext traffic on an encrypted channel.
+The Elasticsearch warnings indicate that the server received plain text traffic on an encrypted channel.

-Open the `elasticsearch.yml` and if it has `xpack.security.*` properties set for the transport and/or http layers (and optionally you also see `xpack.security.enabled: true`) it means Elasticsearch has X-Pack Security enabled so the connector in Liferay must also be configured accordingly.
+If the `elasticsearch.yml` file has `xpack.security.*` properties set for the transport and/or http layers (you may also see `xpack.security.enabled: true`), Elasticsearch has X-Pack Security enabled.
+Thus the connector in Liferay must be configured accordingly.

-Consult with the [Securing Elasticsearch](../securing-elasticsearch.html) article and adjust your settings, if needed.
+See [Securing Elasticsearch](../securing-elasticsearch.html) for the correct connector configurations.

-## Elasticsearch Node Host Does Not Match the DNS Names in the Certificate
+## The Elasticsearch Host Name Does Not Match the DNS Names in the Certificate

 Possible errors: